-Individuals who are facing drug tests because they are on bond or probation sometimes panic and look for ways to defeat the test.
+Individuals who must take drug tests as a job requirement or because they are on bond or probation sometimes panic and look for ways to defeat the test.
 A quick Internet search reveals hundreds of tips and tricks for passing a drug test, including potions, pills, and urinators – aka “whizzinators.”
 In many instances, falsifying a drug test puts individuals in a much worse position than they would have been had they just admitted drug use.
-Here’s a look at what can happen if you get caught falsifying drug test results.
+Here’s a look at what can happen if you get caught falsifying drug test results in Texas.

-Falsifying drug test results is a crime in Fort Worth
+Is falsifying a drug test result a crime in Fort Worth?

 The reasons people try and fake a drug test vary.
 Many are on probation or parole and trying to stay out of jail.
 Others are trying to get — or keep — a job.
 Regardless of the reason, it is illegal in Texas to try and cheat a drug test.
 Under Section 481.133 of the Health and Safety Code, an individual commits the offense of falsification of a drug test by knowingly or intentionally: